Assistance programs in Prince George’s County.

 Aging Services Division supports senior citizens and the disabled in Prince George’s.
 An information line is available which serves as an intake service.
 Some of the resources that may be offered are as follows.

 This non-profit law firm has attorneys that can help with a variety of legal issues, including foreclosures, eviction, illegal debt collectors, family disputes, and more.
-Click here to learn more on the legal programs, or dial 1.800.492.1340.
+Click here to learn more on the free legal programs in Maryland, or dial 1.800.492.1340.

 Call Money Management International, Consumer Credit Counseling at (800) 747-4222.
-They provide numerous services to consumers, including bankruptcy advice and ways to go through the process.
-Counselors also provide information on debt reduction and management plans and programs.
+They provide numerous services to consumers, including bankruptcy advice, assistance for car loans and ways to go through the process of reducing loans or filing for bankruptcy.
+Counselors also provide information on debt reduction and management plans, also known as DMP.
 Budgeting and financial counseling is also offered.